strongio/evolutionary-optimization/README.md

 More precisely, the operator iteratively copies consecutive parameters of the difference vector to the offspring until a random number taken in range [0, 1] is greater than or equal to <i>p</i>.
 If the offspring <i>o</i> is better than <i>j</i> then <i>j</i> is replaced by <i>o</i>.
 This process continues untila maximum length of time expires or a maximum number of iterations is reached.

-Here is an example output of the progression of DEA with the specified hyper-parameters:
+Here is an example output of the progression of DEA.
+The tunable parameters include the ones controlling population initialization and the two constants used in the above equation.
+As we can see this is a even smaller set of hyper-parameters, and it is indeed the easiest to tune in practice.

 ```
 #